w3f/polkadot-wiki/docs/learn-governance.md

 ### Blacklisting

-A proposal can be blacklisted by Root origin (sudo or Council).
+A proposal can be blacklisted by Root origin (e.g. sudo or Council).
 A blacklisted proposal and its related referendum (if any) is immediately [canceled](#canceling).
 Additionally, a blacklisted proposal's hash cannot re-appear in the proposal queue.
 Blacklisting is useful when removing removing erroneous proposals that could be submitted with the same hash, i.e.